Royal Queens / Textiles at the WG on Cottage

 with families, cousins often bear little resemblance to each other.

-Jacob’s ladder a variation it is dated back to the 1830’s
+Jacob’s ladder, a variation it is dates back to the 1830s

 when women were most active in the formative years of the abolitionist